 - Integration of algebra concepts and skills throughout the course.

 Prerequisites: Algebra 1

-Textbook: Geometry by Jurgensen, Brown, and Jurgensen. (see current book list below)
+Textbook: Please confirm with book list below before purchasing.
+Geometry by Jurgensen, Brown, and Jurgensen. (see current book list below)